nooromari/reading-notes/read06.md

 ![CSSselector](https://hackernoon.com/drafts/2z4a3yh4.png)

-* Selectors: indicate which element the rule applies to.
+* **Selectors** : indicate which element the rule applies to.
 The same rule can apply to more than one element if you separate the element names with commas.
-* Declarations: sit inside curly brackets and each is made up of two parts: a property and a value, separated by a colon.
+* **Declarations** : sit inside curly brackets and each is made up of two parts: a property and a value, separated by a colon.

+  * **Properties** : indicate the aspects of the element you want to change.
+  * **Values** : specify the settings you want to use for the chosen properties.

 *You can specify several properties in one declaration, each separated by a semi-colon.*

-  * Properties: indicate the aspects of the element you want to change.
-  * Values: specify the settings you want to use for the chosen properties.

 ## Using CSS